We asked our panel of experts for their best advice on how to monitor customer service, to deliver an exceptional customer experience.

 AI and NLU technologies have a major part to play in next-generation S-SAT/CX /customer journey and service.

-Thanks to Andrew White at Contexta360
+Contributed by: Andrew White at Contexta360

 For more great suggestions from our industry experts, read these articles next: